x811zou/BEASTIE/README.md

 mv $workdir/iBEASTIE2.stan $STAN/iBEASTIE2/.
 make $STAN/iBEASTIE2/iBEASTIE2
 ```
-Download reference data and unzip it, and set the environment variable $refdir to the directory where reference folder has been downloaded.
+Download reference data and unzip it, and set the environment variable $refdir to the directory where reference folder has been unzipped.
 ```
 https://drive.google.com/file/d/1gwplvg4az1op6ExDjCLYgGKYXQrFDd2T/view?usp=sharing
 ```